-The screening process resulted in the identification of multiple compounds that could potentially disrupt critical enzymes of the virus.
+The screening process resulted in the identification of multiple compounds that could potentially disrupt critical enzymes of the virus, including the virus' main protease, M^{pro}.
 Several of these compounds were synthesized and tested in in vitro biological assays.
 Upon completion of these biological assays, we identified two of the most promising compounds and tested them in animal models.
 In these animal studies, the two compounds were compared to Remdesivir, which at the time the assays were performed was the only anti-viral drug authorized by the FDA for COVID-19.
 The data showed that administration of the drugs to infected hamsters did not cause any noticeable adverse effects, and monitoring of weight and general animal behavior demonstrated comparable efficacy between each of our compounds and Remdesivir.
-Based on this promising data in the animal study, we directed our team to proceed to the next stage of drug development and we selected one of the compounds around which our team are performing combinatorial synthetic medicinal chemistry to evaluate whether potency can be increased and pharmacokinetics optimized.
+Based on this promising data in the animal study, we directed our team to proceed to the next stage of drug development and we selected one of the compounds around which our team is performing combinatorial synthetic medicinal chemistry to evaluate whether potency can be increased and pharmacokinetics optimized.
+This work is ongoing.